logo

 • FX fees at 0.39%

-You get more for your money: availability of a SIPP, more choice of investment assets, and more tools, plus lower foreign exchange fees.
+You get more for your money, of course: the availability of a SIPP, more choice of investment assets, and more tools, plus lower foreign exchange fees.
 But again, for smaller portfolio holders, those flat fees can work out costly.
 Check out Dodl for a comparison with a provider that uses percentage fees.

 At 5%, that interest rate on uninvested cash is highly competitive.
 BUT, you won’t receive it on anything over £3k, which is definitely not competitive.